 Your guide to doing business in France

-France is one of Europe’s largest and most financially powerful nations.
-Once a historic empire, France’s political and economic presence on the world stage has endured for centuries: modern France is a founding member of the European Union and is also a member of the G7, the Organisation for Economic Cooperation and the World Trade Organisation.
-France ranks as the fifth-largest economy in the world, and is also one of the largest global importers and exporters.
-The French business landscape is built on a strong national economy, and the government has been taking steps since the 1980s to decrease the dominance of state infrastructure in favour of the private sector.
-Important sectors in the business landscape include transportation, electronics, textiles, and tourism but France also has a reputation for innovation and technological development: the nuclear energy industry in particular has seen significant growth thanks to a lack of domestic oil production.
-Incentives for business set-up in France include a lack of administrative restrictions, and strong government support for innovative commercial projects.
-In 2018, France ranked 31 on the World Bank’s Ease of Doing Business Survey.
+One of Europe’s largest nations, France is situated at the western edge of continental Europe, sharing its eastern land border with Belgium, Luxembourg, Germany, Switzerland, Monaco, and Italy, and its southern border with Andorra and Spain.
+Once a global empire, France has a well-established political and economic presence: in 2019, France was the seventh-largest economy in the world with a GDP of $2.7 trillion and 1.5% growth.
+The French business landscape is highly developed and diverse, the government has been taking steps since the 1980s to decrease the dominance of state infrastructure in favour of the private sector.
+Important industries include transportation, electronics, textiles, and tourism but France also has a reputation for innovation and technological development: the French nuclear energy industry in particular has seen significant growth thanks to a lack of domestic oil production.
+France is one of the world’s largest importers and exporters and incentives for setting-up a business in the country include a lack of administrative restrictions and strong government support for innovative commercial projects.
+France is a founding member of the European Union and is also a member of the UN, NATO, the G7, the OECD, and the WTO.
+In 2019, France ranked 32 on the World Bank’s Ease of Doing Business Survey.

 There are plenty of reasons to choose France as an investment destination: